canopas/flutter-developer-roadmap/README.md

 * Implement Food Application with following functionality
 * Fetch food feeds from API
 * User should be navigate to its detail page by clicking reciepe
-* Add log click delete functionality on food click to delete food from local storage
+* Add long click delete functionality on food click to delete food from local storage
 * Implement [pull to refresh](https://pub.dev/packages/pull_to_refresh) functionality to refresh cached feeds in local storage.

     API - GET request - 'https://spoonacular-recipe-food-nutrition-v1.p.rapidapi.com/food/ingredient